-What Is Observability Testing?
+What is Observability Testing?

 Observability testing is the practice of verifying that a system produces sufficient, accurate, and actionable telemetry (logs, metrics, and traces) to enable engineers to understand its internal state and diagnose problems in production.